 Kalamunda Fire & Rescue Service is an entirely volunteer station and is part of the Fire & Rescue Service of Western Australia.
 They protect the areas of Kalamunda, Lesmurdie, Gooseberry

 Hill, Walliston, and sometimes assist in surrounding areas.
 This volunteer services can be respond to anything from a smell of smoke in a house, to scrub and bush fires, traffic accidents and hazardous materials incidents.

 State Emergency Service (SES)

-on their feet.
+feet.
 SES provides a wide range of services to help cope with the effects of natural disasters – from emergency repairs on buildings, to restoration of essential services and ferrying cargo and passengers across flood waters.

 SES general enquiries: 132 500